IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ### Opcache
 + Check if Opcache is enabled in the phpinfo module.
 (Some cheap hostings completely disable this and other Bytecode caches and require users to upgrade their hosting agreement to enable them)

+## Server Infrastructure
++ For larger projects with many visitors, it could be a good idea to invest in multiple servers with a Load Balancer. (which also improves the uptime)

 ____

 ## TYPO3 Backend